Tunneling through an Eternal Traversable Wormhole: Tunneling Spectroscopy

-\textit{Wormhole Phase.} We firstly consider the system in the low-temperature limit and focus on small $\mu/J$.
-Holographically, the MQ model is dual to the eternal traversable wormhole geometry in the global AdS$_2$ spacetime with a metric $ds^2=\frac{-dt_g^2+dx^2}{\sin^2 x}$.
-The left/right copy of the SYK model lies on the boundaries near $x=0$ or $x=\pi$.
+We firstly consider the system in the zero-temperature limit and focus on small $\mu/J$.
+Holographically, the MQ model is dual to the eternal traversable wormhole geometry in the global AdS$_2$ spacetime with a metric $ds^2=(-dt_g^2+dx^2)/\sin^2 x$.
+The left/right copy of the SYK model lies on the boundary near $x=0$ or $x=\pi$.
 This indicates that both the diagonal and off-diagonal component of Green's functions are conformal \cite{maldacena2018eternal}.
-At zero temperature, after Fourier transform, we find
+At zero temperature, after performing Fourier transform for the conformal Green's functions given in \cite{maldacena2018eternal}, we find